-Why Hide Fonts Does Not Work With Windows 7
+Why the Hide Fonts feature does not work in Windows 7

 Now that you have Windows 7 installed on your PC, you may have noticed that there are